lynnfaraday/ruhoh.com/pages/usage/templating.md

 ## Pagination

-The compiler will automatically build paged index files - breaking up your blog into N posts per page.
-The index files are located in sub-folders: **/index/{page#}/index.html**.

-You can configure the page used as the base template for the paginated files (index.html by default).
-This page will essentially be cloned multiple times - each time with different post data in the **page.pagination** payload.
+The compiler will automatically build paged index files - breaking up your blog into a pre-configured number of posts per page.
+You can configure the page used as the base template for the paginated files.
+Typically you'll want this to be your front page (index.html by default), but you can use any page.
+This page will essentially be cloned multiple times - each time with *per_page* posts in the **page.pagination** payload.

+For example, if you have 10 total posts and 4 posts per page, your pagination would look like this:

+   index.html  (base page, contains posts 1-4)
+   /index/1/index.html   (1st index page, duplicate of base page) /index/2/index.html   (2nd index page, contains posts 5-8)
+   /index/3/index.html   (3rd index page, contains posts 9-10)

+Pagination data includes some top-level information:

+   total_pages:  Number of pagination index pages
+   total_posts:  Number of posts
+   per_page:     The configured number of posts per index page
+   index_pages:  Array containing the data for each index page

+Each index page contains the following data:

+   page_number:    User-friendly display number for the page
+   posts:          Array of post ids for this page
+   prev:           Array of up to 3 previous index pages (each containing "page_number" and "url")
+   next:           Array of up to 3 next index pages (each containing "page_number" and "url")
+   prev_truncated: If there are more than 3 previous pages, this is the URL of the 4th
+   next_truncated: If there are more than 3 next pages, this is the URL of the 4th
+      Note:  prev_truncated and next_truncated enable you to show a fast-forward arrow/button

 ### Example Usage

+In the main site config file:

     # config.yml
     ---